OGRECave/ogre/Docs/src/particle-scripts.md

 ### accurate\_facing

 This sets whether or not the BillboardSet will use a slower but more accurate calculation for facing the billboard to the camera.
-Bt default it uses the camera direction, which is faster but means the billboards don’t stay in the same orientation as you rotate the camera.
-The ’accurate\_facing true’ option makes the calculation based on a vector from each billboard to the camera, which means the orientation is constant even whilst the camera rotates.
+By default it uses the camera direction, which is faster but means the billboards don’t stay in the same orientation as you rotate the camera.
+The ’accurate\_facing on’ option makes the calculation based on a vector from each billboard to the camera, which means the orientation is constant even whilst the camera rotates.

 format: accurate\_facing on|off<br> default: accurate\_facing off<br>